Have you been charged with DWI test refusal in Minnesota?

 Being charged with Test Refusal can result in a Second or Third Degree DWI charge.
 If it is your first offense a Test Refusal offense results in a Third Degree charge.
 If it your second or more DWI charge a Test Refusal offense results in Second Degree DWI charge.
 It can also result in the Forfeiture of the automobile you were operating!

-A Minneapolis DWI attorney who knows how to fight drunk driving charges.
+A Minnesota DWI attorney who knows how to fight drunk driving charges.

 Criminal penalties for Test Refusal can be severe, sometimes requiring a minimum jail sentence of between thirty and ninety days incarceraion.